tobua/ReStructuredText-Parser/README.md

 ReStructuredText-Parser
 =======================

-The Hakell parser converts ReST to LaTeX using the Parsec Library
+A parser written in Haskell that converts ReST to LaTeX using the Parsec Library